utsav2601/cmpe283-vmauto/_project1/ReadMe.txt

 The main class is the "VMEngine.java" class located in the srkarra.cmpe283.p1 package

-It takes the properties filename as the parmeter.
+It takes the properties filename as the parameter.
 For example:
     java -cp ... srkarra.cmpe283.p1.VMEngine config.properties